matheusfmello/soccer_odds/README.md

 - Scrapping more matches results to enrich the training set
 - Scrapping Football Manager players attributes, as they are a better source of information, especially in minor leagues
-- Scrapping new data on future matches and their predicted lineups

 - Predicting not only the match result, but also the ammount of goals and other metrics
 - Creating a trigger advising if a match odd differs from the model's predicted results (profit opportunities)